-With a Nazi invasion of the United Kingdom all but certain in the fall of 1940, Prime Minister Winston Churchill famously vowed that Britons would fight the Axis on the beaches and landing grounds as well as in the fields, streets and hills of England.
+With a Nazi invasion of the United Kingdom all but certain in the summer of 1940, Prime Minister Winston Churchill famously vowed that Britons would fight the Axis on the beaches and landing grounds as well as in the fields, streets and hills of England.
 But to do so, the nation would need weapons… and lots of them — weapons like the sten gun.

 First dreamed up in the opening months of the war and then rushed into production during the Battle of Britain, the sten was a bargain-basement sub-machine gun that could be produced quickly and in great numbers.

 The three-kilogram, all-metal weapon fired eight rounds per second from a horizontally-loaded, 32-round magazine.
 Cleverly designed to use German 9 mm pistol ammunition, the sten was effective to about 100 meters (300 feet).

 At the time, each sten gun cost as little as £2 ($10) to produce – roughly equal to about $130 or £80 today.
 By comparison, the American M1A1 Thompson went for a staggering $200 per unit in 1940!

 And while by October of 1940, Hitler had postponed his plans for a cross-channel invasion, Allied factories continued to crank out stens by the thousands and would do so for the next five years.
-In fact, nearly 5 million stens were manufactured by 1945.
+In fact, nearly 5 million stens were manufactured before the end of 1945.
 The weapon would serve in every theatre and go on to become the most recognizable British small arm of the war.
 Here are some other facts about the venerable Sten.

 - What’s In a Name? — “Sten” is actually an acronym for its inventors: Reginald Shepherd and Harold Turpin of the Royal Small Arms Factory of Enfield (Shepherd, Turpin and Enfield = “sten”).